Chattanooga Alimony Lawyer

 How Many Years Do You Have to Be Married to Get Alimony?

-There is no minimum length of time required in order for alimony to be awarded in Tennessee.
+No minimum length of time is required for alimony to be awarded in Tennessee.
 Even if the marriage did not last very long, alimony could still be awarded if one spouse is unemployed and needs financial assistance.

 How Long Does Alimony Last in Tennessee?